Coleus | Decorative Paintings Created by Layers of Colorful Leaves

-Coleus is a popular garden plant known for its colorful and vibrant foliage.
-Its stunning leaf colors make it an ideal choice for flower beds, pots, and mixed planters.
+Coleus is a plant with colorful and beautiful foliage that enjoys great popularity in gardening.
+Its vivid leaf colors make it an excellent choice for flower beds, potted plants, and mixed plantings.

 Basic Information